Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/post-processing-effect-list.md

 # Post-processing effects

-The High Definition Render Pipeline (HDRP) includes a variety of post-processing effects you can use to alter the rendered frames in your application.
+The High Definition Render Pipeline (HDRP) includes a variety of post-processing effects you can use to alter the final look of rendered frames in your application.
 The list of effects is as follows:

 * [Bloom](Post-Processing-Bloom.md)
 * [Channel Mixer](Post-Processing-Channel-Mixer.md)